ahmedtaimoor/ahmedtaimoor.github.io/content/authors/admin/_index.md

       - CS 436 - Computer Vision
       - CS 452 - Computer Graphics
       - CS 535 - Machine Learning

+      Senior Project: Diamer-Bhasha Virtual Rock Museum.
+An interactive, virtual museum showcasing neolithic rocks from the Diamer-Bhasha dam site in northern Pakistan, as part of the digital preservation of the area.

 # work:
 #   - position: Director of Cloud Infrastructure
 #     company_name: GenCoin